 Stick to unsweetened as sugar poses its own risk to cancer.

-In an e-mail with Dr T Colin Campbell, author of The China Study, he states he does not advocate the use of soy milk because it is “processed” and he said the intake of soy this way (milk vs the whole bean) is not a “natural” way to ingest soy.
+In an e-mail with Dr T Colin Campbell, NY Times bast selling author of The China Study, he states he does not advocate the use large portions of soy milk because it is “processed” and he said the intake of soy this way (soy milk vs the eating the whole bean) is not a “natural” way to ingest soy.
 Asian cultures, who have the lowest incidence of cancer and who use soy in their diet, do it sparingly, and never use soy milk.
+So if you choose soy milk, just don’t go guzzling a big gulp size.
+Anything over 6 ounces may be overdoing it.

-So as you can see, there are other choices for your “dairy” type drinks.
+So as you can see, there are other choices for your “dairy” type drinks for use in feral and recipes, but to quench your thirst, chlorine filtered water is, by far, the #1 best choice for beverages.